brekekesoftware/brekekephone-invoke-example/README.md

 ## 3: Apply UI to handle invoke

 - The UI have a button.
 After press it, will show `Modal` have 2 options:
-   - `Hotel Reception`: This option will link to the BrekekePhone app and call to hotel reception.
+   - `Make call to nam05`: This option will invoke to the BrekekePhone app and call to `nam05` contact.
-   - `Another`: This option will link to the BrekekePhone app and open the keypad to type the number to call.
+   - `Open keypad`: This option will link to the BrekekePhone app and open the keypad to type the number to call.
 - Install package `react-native-svg` and write a component common to use icons SVG.

 # Setup invoke app for Android

-## 1. First, this app needs to enable deep links and add an intent filter for incoming links (We set this to the BrekekePhone app can be linked to this app)
+## 1. First, this app needs to enable deep links and add an intent filter for incoming links

+### Android

 In `AndroidManifest.xml` file, add `<intent-filter>` tag contains these elements and attribute values:
 - `<action>`: This tag is used to point out which action will trigger an Intent.
 We will use `android.intent.action.VIEW` to define an action to view app.